ever-nascent/Manga-Shelf/README.md

 Usage

-Open the index.js file in a text editor.
+Open the index.js file in notepad.

 Modify the following variables according to your requirements: